The CustomDestinations-ms File Format Explained

 On-disk structure

-The file opens with a fixed header containing a magic value and a format version, followed by a count of category entries.
+The file opens with a fixed header carrying a magic value, a format version, and a count of category entries.
 Each category entry encodes:

-• for custom categories, a UTF-16LE name prefixed by its length in characters (not bytes);
+0, a UTF-16LE name prefixed by its length in characters (not bytes). - An entry count.

 [ header: magic + version + category_count ]